tpoisot/ms_proba_networks/ms/maintext.md

 [@dunn06] and plant-pollinator interactions [@basc03;@jord87].
-The key result of this line of research was linking this structure to community or ecosystem-level properties such as stability [@mcca14], coexistence [@bast09;@haer14], or ecosystem functioning [@theb03;@duff02].
+The key result of this line of research was linking this structure to community or ecosystem-level properties such as stability [@mcca14], coexistence [@bast09;@haer14], or ecosystem functioning [@theb03;@duff02;@pois12].
 To a large extent, the description of ecological networks resulted in the emergence of questions about how functions emerged from structure, and this stimulated the development of a rich methodological literature, defining a wide array of structural properties.

 Given a network as input, measures of network structure return a *property* based on one or several *units* from this network.
 Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), whereas others are *emerging* (they require knowledge of, and describe, higher-order structures).
-For example, connectance, the proportion of realized interactions, is a direct property of a network.
+For example, connectance, the realized proportion of potential interactions, is a direct property of a network.
 The degree of a node (how many interactions it is involved in) is a direct property of the node.
-The nestedness of a network, on the other hand, is an emerging property that is not directly predictable from the degree of all nodes.
+The nestedness of a network (that is, the extent to which specialists and generalists overlap), on the other hand, is an emerging property that is not directly predictable from the degree of all nodes.
 Establishing a difference between direct and emerging properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they are the first moment of network units, whereas emerging properties are conceptually equivalent to variances or other higher-order moments.

-In the recent years, the interpretation of the values of network structure (as indicators of the action of ecological or evolutionary processes) has been somewhat complicated by the observation that network structure varies through space and time.
+In the recent years, the interpretation of the properties of network structure (as indicators of the action of ecological or evolutionary processes) has been somewhat complicated by the observation that network structure varies through space and time.
 This happens because, contrary to a long-standing assumption of